Writers rise and fall

 Nightly mists mute the land under churning streams.

 Fog creeps over tree roots.
 Before dawn, it rises, vanishing corners of the neighborhood.
 Cloud-fingers take back what eons ago climbed from the sea.
-They take back the salamanders and frogs.
-They take back the earthworms and living soil.
-They take back the possum and the raccoon, along with the sleeping people.
+They take away the salamanders and frogs.
+They bring back the earthworms and living soil.
+They remove the possum and the raccoon, along with the sleeping people.

 The ocean takes us back, drop by drop.
 Mounting seas warming our planet take seacoasts, beaches, and islands.
 Why not this desert with its dry valleys and hills?